amplitude/amplitude-docs/content/collections/browser_sdk/en/browser-sdk-1.md

 ### Cookies related

 Here is the [information](#cookie-management) SDK stored in the cookies.
-This means that client behavior, like disabling cookies or using a private browser/window/tab, will affect the persistence of these saved values in the cookies.
+This means that client behavior, like disabling cookies or using a private browser/window/tab, affects the persistence of these saved values in the cookies.
 If these values aren't persistent or aren't increasing by one, that could be the reason.

 ### CORS